briantgil/briantgil/README.md

 ## About me

-      Started as a technology professional in 2010.
-Initially, attended Erie Community College for business, then general studies.
-Served nearly 10 years on Active Duty.
-      Later, graduated from Canisius University with a B.S. in Computer Science and minor in Management Information Systems.
-I have passed certification exams for CompTIA's Network+, A+, and Security+.
-I maintain continuing education credits for A+ and Sec+.
+Technology professional since 2011 when trained on Active Directory and TCP/IP for US Army deployment.
+Initially, attended Erie Community College for Business Admin, but earned an A.S. in General Studies.
+Served on Active Duty in the US Army as a logistician from 2006-2015.
+Later, graduated from Canisius University with a B.S. in Computer Science and minor in Management Information Systems in 2018.
+Currently serving in the US Army Reserves as a systems administrator since 2015 while working as a software engineer at M&T Bank since 2020.

 <!--
 **briantgil/briantgil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.